Key takeaways:

-Your body can remarkably rid itself of harmful substances through detoxification pathways.
+Your body is remarkably capable of ridding itself of harmful substances through a complex of detoxification pathways.

-Understanding where you have a genetic sensitivity — and then optimizing to avoid specific toxicants or drugs — is the key here.
+Genetic variants can impact how medications and toxicants are broken down and eliminated, making us all unique in how we detoxify substances.
+Understanding where you have a genetic susceptibility — and then optimizing to avoid specific toxicants or drugs — is the key here.

-In a nutshell, substances need to be water soluble to be eliminated via feces and urine, and the goal of ‘detox’ is to get rid of substances that your body doesn’t want.
+In a nutshell, substances need to be water-soluble to be eliminated via feces and urine, and the goal of ‘detox’ is to get rid of substances that are harmful.

-Phase I breaks apart large toxins and makes them into polar molecules.
-This breaking apart is called metabolism, and the formed substance is called a metabolite.
+- Phase I (bioactivation transformation) involves breaking apart large toxins and converting them into polar molecules.
+This process is called metabolism, and the resulting substances are called metabolites.

-Phase II binds something to the metabolite from Phase I, making it water soluble and easily excretable.
+- Phase II (conjugation) then binds a molecule to the metabolite from Phase I, making it water-soluble and easily excretable.

 How do phase I and phase II metabolism apply to medications or drugs?